rodrigodiez/rodrigodiez.io/_posts/2016-03-02-hello-world.md

 Hence, I will not write about what this blog is going to be, because I don't know that yet.

 My name is Rodrigo Díez Villamuera.
+I am an agile developer.
+I wanted to create a blog where I could practice my English and improve my professional profile on internet.

-I am an agile developer and this post is my <abbr title="Minimum viable product" class="initialism">MVP</abbr>
+This post is has been my <abbr title="Minimum viable product" class="initialism">MVP</abbr> :)